pragup/pragup.github.io/_posts/2019-07-31-Adversarial-Robustness-Training.md

 ## Related Work ##
 Szegedy et al[^SzZaSuBrErGoFe2014] discovered that various machine learning algorithm including neural network misbehave with adversarial examples.
-It was observed that various type of models with different architecture mis-classify same set of adversarial examples.
+It was observed that various type of models with different architecture misclassify same set of adversarial examples.
 Neural network in general can achieve high performance in supervised learning through back propagation making it hard to interpretate and can have counter intuitive properties.
 Two of these counter intuitive properties are discussed in this paper[^SzZaSuBrErGoFe2014].

 First property is related to semantic meaning of each unit.
 An example of semantic meaning is shown in Figure ??.
 In past work has been done by Ross et al[^GiDoDaMA2013], Goodfellow et al[^GoLeeLeSaNg2009]